 Then I discovered, largely by happenstance, and unexpectedly, that one ancient source summarizes, even is based on, the knowledge and wisdom of the ancients: the New Testament and its great teacher, Jesus of Nazareth.

 Seeking to understand how the New Testament and the teachings of Jesus reflect ancient thought, I wrote a book: Metamorphosis: How Jesus of Nazareth Vanquished the Legion of Fear.

 My argument is that the New Testament writers, following the life, teachings, and actions of Jesus, represent a culmination of ancient thought and provide a solution to vanquishing the legions of fear that still plague humanity today.

 All of the blog posts found at this site are copyright Russell M. Lawson.
-If you use words and ideas from any post please site it accordingly.
+If you use words and ideas from any post please site them accordingly.